tanmayambudkar/Arrays-and-Strings/README.md

 End

-# 2. Algorithm for "Print Subject marks using Array.cpp"
+# 2. Algorithm for "Print Subject marks using Array"
 Purpose: To input marks of subjects and display them.

 Algorithm: